Cross-selling can be a cringe-worthy concept for customer success teams to tackle.

 Gaining "trusted advisor status" as a CSM is essential to understanding the customer -- and it's the first step to building a good relationship.
 Before speaking with them for the first time, look at their website, read an article about their industry, or find them on LinkedIn.
 Coming to the first meeting with previous knowledge demonstrates preparation and a commitment to helping them.

-During the first interaction -- via email, web meeting, or in-person -- ask the customer lots of questions.
+During the first interaction -- via email, web meeting, or in-person -- ask the right questions to ensure you fully understand your customer's business and goals.
 "What is your business goal for this quarter?
 How can I help you achieve these goals?
 Why did you decide to purchase this product?"

 By understanding these key foundation pieces, customers will lean into your recommendations, best practices, and general advice.
 If customers can derive immediate value from the original purchase, it will be easier to encourage them to invest more in the future -- and that's where you come in with your recommendations and guidance.